greenriver/hmis-warehouse/drivers/hmis_csv_twenty_twenty/README.md

 Exporting logic for HMIS CSV files in the 2020 HUD format.

-`HmisCsvTwentyTwenty::Exporter::Base.new(....).export!` will export a specified date range for specifed projects
+`HmisCsvTwentyTwenty::Exporter::Base.new(....).export!` will export a specified date range for specified projects

 ### Importer Modules